How true is the famous saying 'you never meet a poor bookmaker'?

 Expenses, challenges and concerns for on-course layers

-As part of our fortnightly series, Tony McFadden looks at whether there's any truth to the old adage 'you never see a poor bookmaker'
+Tony McFadden looks at whether there's any truth to the old racing adage

 Does the house really always win?
 Mention gambling to most ordinary people and some variation of this phrase will immediately crop up.
 In the eyes of millions, being a bookie is nothing short of a licence to print money.

 And yes, there is a lot of money to be made if you run a vast casino (although Donald Trump managed to bankrupt several) or a multinational betting operation with a booming digital arm but away from the mega-corporations of the FTSE 100, the game can be very different.

 In particular, the ordinary men and women who take bets on British racecourses run businesses that are far removed from the popular idea of bookmakers coining it in.

 There are three key reasons why bookmakers are not as loaded as might be imagined: startup costs, expenses and declining turnover.

 One of the first costs facing an aspiring bookmaker is an operating licence, which must be obtained from the Gambling Commission.

 The cost of the application fee ranges between £160 and £881 depending on how many days you plan to work, while the annual fee can be as much as £1,346 if you plan to work more than 200 days.
 Little wonder some old-school layers fondly remember the time they dusted down their finest suit and popped down the magistrates' court to get their licence at the cost of £100, followed by a £26 renewal fee every couple of years.

 Equipment is by no means cheap either.
 Bryan Hazell, who has been a bookmaker since 1974 and is a familiar face on the northern scene, says he spent £13,800 on three digital boards two years ago, while there wasn't much change from £1,000 for the battery.